Thursday, 2 June 2022

 The Ferme du tabac and the organisation of the Tobacco industry

 By the mid century tobacco duties were worth more than 30 million livres a year to the French Crown - some 7% of fixed income - second in value only to the hated gabelle.
 Like the trade in salt, the tobacco trade was administered as a royal monopoly.
-In 1730, after a period of control by the Compagnie des Indes, Ferme du tabac was incorporated into the "General-Farm".
+In 1730, after a period of control by the Compagnie des Indes, the Ferme du tabac was incorporated into the "General-Farm".
 It was a huge undertaking.
 To maintain the tobacco monopoly effectively, every aspect of the importation, processing and sale of tobacco had to be overseen.

 This map, which was prepared by Lavoisier in the 1780s, shows the Tobacco Farm's complex and highly regulated pattern of import and distribution.
 This level of control was made possible by the centralised organisation of the General-Farm with its specialised committees, directors and inspectors.
 From 1749 onwards the Comité du tabac occupied the magnificent 17th-century Hôtel de Longueville, situated in the centre of Paris between the Louvre and the Tuileries.
 From here the authority of the Farm extended directly through much of the Kingdom, with "sous-fermes" in the Lyonnais, Dauphiné, Provence, Languedoc, Roussillon and Lorraine.